The 15 Best Yoga Poses to Build Better Balance

 Benefits: Strengthens your legs and core

-2. Take your weight back into your heels.
+2. Take your weight into your heels.

 3. Lift your arms overhead.
 Because of the angle of your chest, they’ll be at a diagonal.